Ismail821/usb_hub/README.md

-#USB3.2 to 16xUSB2.0 bridge IP Verification Project.
+#USB3.2 to 16xUSB2.0 bridge IP Design and Verification Project.

 Problem Defenition
 > Insert Text here for the problem defenition